sysstat/sysstat/README.md

 contribution is?
 This in turn would encourage me to keep up the work as good as it can be...

 Click on the "Donate PayPal" button above at the beginning of this file.
-You can also make a donation as a sponsor [from the GitHub page](https://github.com/sysstat/sysstat).
+You can also make a donation as a sponsor from [the GitHub page](https://github.com/sysstat/sysstat) or from [my personal web page](https://sysstat.github.io/).

 Enjoy!